HN020719/ML_Model_Performance_Analysis/README.md

 - Analyzed the significance of the features based on the trained models.

 ### Question 3: LDA & QDA
-- Trained LDA and QDA models on standardized and log-transformed data.
+- Trained LDA and QDA models on the standardized and log-transformed data.
 - Calculated training and testing error rates for each model and transformation.
 - Compared the performance of LDA and QDA models.